What’s the Difference Between Regular Olive Oil and Extra-Virgin Olive Oil?

 Next in quality, as categorized by the standards of the International Olive Council, is virgin olive oil.
 It’s made using a similar process as extra-virgin olive oil and is also an unrefined oil, meaning chemicals or heat are not used to extract oil from the fruit.
 Virgin olive oil also maintains the purity and taste of the olive, though production standards are not as rigid.

-According to the standards of the International Olive Council, virgin olive oil has a slightly higher level of oleic acid.
+According to the International Olive Council, virgin olive oil has a slightly higher level of oleic acid.
 It also has a slightly less intense flavor than extra-virgin olive oil.

 Virgin oil is rarely found, if ever, however, in grocery stores; usually your choice will be between extra-virgin, regular, and light olive oils.